-2018 AHS National Convention Schedule - Please note the schedule is not completely finalized and is subject to change or correction.
-Should you have any corrections, please contact Kathy Tinius at firstname.lastname@example.org.
+2018 AHS National Convention Schedule - FINAL!!
+Should you have any corrections, please contact Kathy Tinius at email@example.com.

 Open Gardens Listing

 Would you like to be listed as an Open Garden for the AHS 2018 National Convention in Myrtle Beach?
 Send a note to Kathy Tinius firstname.lastname@example.org and she'll add you to the list that is featured on this website and in the handbook!

 Browns Ferry Gardens

 A large commercial daylily nursery and AHS display garden, Browns Ferry Gardens offers 8 raised beds displaying more than 500 cultivars.
 While focused on the introductions of owners Heidi Douglas and Charles Douglas plus those of Gene Tanner, the garden also features selected favorites used in their extensive hybridizing programs.
 Visitors are welcome to browse the more than 10,000 seedlings and give opinions on their favorites.
 In addition, more than 10,000 potted plants are offered for sale, making for an impressive display and difficult selection.
 A lush row of hydrangeas grow along the road into the garden, giving a nice contrast to the daylily colors.
 A large air-conditioned sales building complete with kitchen and meeting area offers a cool place to sit down and get something cold to drink. brownsferrygardens.com